Postcard from Paris

 Eat, drink and BE merry

 Les Papilles: A market by day, a restaurant by night, this deli/bistro offers a rotating menu of fish, lamb, beef and farm-fresh vegetables, complemented by the finest wines.
-For parties of 15 or more, it also has a large communal table with a large-screen TV for those special sporting events, such as the World Cup, the Euros — or Roland Garros.
+For parties of 15 or more, it also has a large communal table with a large-screen TV for those special sporting events, such as the World Cup, Six Nations — or Roland Garros.
 But make reservations.
 Every day at noon and sundown, Les Papilles offers a “return from the market” menu, allowing patrons to sample all of the region’s best of everything, which is highly popular with both locals and tourists alike.

 Bistrot Paul Bert: Despite old-school decor (chalkboard menu, mosaic tiles, white aproned waiters,) this classic French bistro opened at the turn of the 21st century.
 The maître d’ greets patrons immediately with a “bonjour” and then a check of their giant reservation book.
 Locals say if you don’t have a reservation, you should still stop by because sometimes, tourists get lucky — or get a bar seat for small plates and superb wine from La Cave Paul Bert down the street.
 The menu features traditional French — from seasonal plump white asparagus and the Côte de Boeuf for two (served medium-rare with the most perfect French fries) to tartare to signature yellow-as-the-sun egg served with shaved black truffles followed by a steaming-hot soufflé.